 The region, especially the countries of China, Japan, Korea, Southeast Asia and India, in their relations with the Americas, Australasia and among themselves, constitute a rising bloc of powers whose strategic and economic choices impinge on the direction chosen by other powers, including the United States, Russia and the European Union.

 To know Asia, as it is today, is to know the world, as it will be tomorrow.
 We can help provide that knowledge.

 Strategically positioned south of China and east of India, Southeast Asia is a region of unrivalled growth.
-As countries within Southeast Asia transform from inward-looking agrarian communities to outward-looking economies that are open to trade and investment, new opportunities are emerging.
-And as Southeast Asian countries move towards political liberalisation, new areas for engagement and fresh prospects for international collaborations are increasing.
+As countries within Southeast Asia transform from inward-looking agrarian countries to outward-looking economies open to trade and investment, new opportunities are emerging.
+And as they move towards political liberalisation, new areas for engagement and fresh prospects for international collaborations are increasing.